-Promoting British Values
+Promoting British Values at The Hastings Academy

-The five British Values are:
+The fundamental British Values are:

 The rule of law

-Tolerance of those of different faiths and beliefs
+Tolerance of those with different faiths and beliefs